ksaisuman/the_ultimate_poc/README.md

 # The Ultimate Proof of Concept (POC)

-This repository contains the setup and usage instructions for the Django app **the_ultimate_poc**.
+This is a POC app to learn about how http requests are handled by backend servers and what are the general bottlenecks.
+To replicate the bottlenecks the resources of the app are limited to 1 cpu and 256m memory.
 The app is containerized using Docker and uses tools like Vegeta, StatsD Exporter, and Prometheus for testing and monitoring.

+## Progress

+1. Created a simple Django app and ran it in debug mode inside a docker container.
+It was able to handle upto 500 QPS upto 30 seconds.
+2. Ran the app using gunicorn and adjusted the number of workers and threads so that the app can handle upto 1500 QPS upto 30 seconds.
+3. Using prom/statsd-exporter and prometheus to capture the metrics provided by gunicorn.

 ## Prerequisites

 Ensure that you have the following installed on your system:

 - Docker
-- Docker Compose (optional, if using docker-compose.yml in the future)
+- Python3

 ## Getting Started